Anthony and Alice have owned Keel Row Books since 2006.

 and American literature.

 Averil worked at Hencotes Books in Hexham for many years before coming to join the team at Keel Row Books.
 She’s an English history buff, a member of the Richard III Society and loves traditional English customs and festivals.
 Apparently she has a ten year plan of events to visit, though the three recent lockdowns will have put her a bit behind schedule!

 Brian was a long-standing customer of Keel Row Books before he became a staff member.
 He is a children’s book enthusiast and the author of several local history titles, including 'Postcards from Cramlington', 'Cramlington Parkside School Remembered' and 'The Tyne Training Ship Wellesley Remembered'.

 What Matters To Us

-From the moment we buy or value a book, to the same book going out through the door of the bookshop, we endeavour to provide a service that we can be proud of and one that the customer is more than pleased with.
+From the moment we buy or value a book, to selling the same book, we endeavour to provide a service that we can be proud of and one that the customer is more than pleased with.
 We make every effort to offer a fair price for books, then research them diligently and describe them accurately.
-Whether we're selling a Harry Potter paperback, an antiquarian book, or a rare Ian Fleming first edition, we try to offer the same high standard of service.
+It can be hard to identify whether a book is valuable- be assured that our specialist knowledge will help you work out the real value of your book.
+We know a true first edition from a later impression and we can assist in authenicating a signed book.
+Whether it's a Harry Potter paperback, an antiquarian book, or a rare Ian Fleming first edition, we offer the same high standard of service.

 We are part of the local community and we aim to preserve the local history of the region by promoting and preserving its unique culture and heritage.

 We are also environmentally conscious- a second-hand bookshop is after all wholly based on the reuse of existing resources!
 We are phasing out the use of plastic in our online order packaging, and from 2021, through our energy provider, the bookshop will run on 100% renewable electricity.